ttthanhf/extension_coursera_tools_public/README.md

  + Auto play video : Auto play video . <br>
  + ... <br><br>

  > This is a beta version so if you have any bugs or problems please contact me !
-Thanks you :)
+Thank you :)